Admission to the bar in the United States: Federal courts

-Admission to a state bar does not automatically entitle an individual to practice in federal courts, such as the United States district courts or United States court of appeals.
-In general, an attorney is admitted to the bar of these federal courts upon payment of a fee and taking an oath of admission.
+Although generally requiring state bar admission, admission to a state bar alone does not automatically entitle an individual to practice in federal courts, such as the United States district courts or United States court of appeals.
+In general, an already state-qualified attorney is admitted to the bar of these federal courts upon payment of a fee and taking an oath of admission.
 An attorney must apply to each district separately.
 For instance, a Texas attorney who practices in federal courts throughout the state would have to be admitted separately to the Northern District of Texas, the Eastern District, the Southern District, and the Western District.
 To handle a federal appeal, the attorney would also be required to be admitted separately to the Fifth Circuit Court of Appeals for general appeals and to the Federal Circuit for appeals that fall within that court's jurisdiction.
 As the bankruptcy courts are divisions of the district courts, admission to a particular district court usually includes automatic admission to the corresponding bankruptcy court.
 The bankruptcy courts require that attorneys attend training sessions on electronic filing before they may file motions.

 Some federal district courts have extra admission requirements.
 For instance, the Southern District of Texas requires attorneys seeking admission to attend a class on that District's practice and procedures.
 The District of Puerto Rico has administered its own bar exam since 2004, part of which is an essay which tests for English proficiency.
 For some time, the Southern District of Florida administered an entrance exam, but that requirement was eliminated by Court order in February 2012.
 The District of Rhode Island requires candidates to attend classes and to pass an examination.